satyasaran/CropML/README.md

 source env/bin/activate (for Linux/Mac)
 env\Scripts\activate (for Windows)
 pip install -r requirements.txt
-Once the dependencies are installed, you can proceed to the Usage section above to run the code. ```
+Once the dependencies are installed, you can proceed to the usage section above to run the code. ```